brunojoao/blibphp/src/Blib/Sql/README.md

 - `string $field`: The date string to be converted.
 - `bool $presetNow` (optional): Determines whether the current date and time should be used to complete the string if it is incomplete.
 Default is true.
 - `bool $isDateTime` (optional): Determines whether the string should be treated as a date and time.
 If true, the function will ensure the string is in the complete date and time format.
-Default is false.
+Default is true.

 **Returns**: